rktfoss/zBoot/README.md

  **About**

-'zBoot' short for 'Zig Boot' is a Proposed Unix Boot Control System written in Zig, designed to be **fast, secure, and flexible**—without forcing trade-offs between functionality, security and reliability.
+'zBoot' short for 'Zig Boot' is a Proposed Unix Boot Control System written in Zig, designed to be **fast, secure, and flexible** without forcing trade-offs between functionality, security and reliability.
 While existing bootmanager/loaders like GRUB and systemd-boot serve their purpose, what they lack is an easy to use implimentations of modern security features, hardware-aware system prep, and seamless integration with encrypted systems that we aim to provide in zBoot.
 While rEFInd does a good job where the others fail, zBoot is aiming at taking the booting experience to a whole new level.

 zBoot aims to provide a **better default experience** by:
 - **Detecting hardware** providing drivers to the operating systems in a "well documented" seamless manner.